cenkkaraka/LungNoduleDetection/README.md

 Edit
 python train.py --epochs 20 --batch_size 16 --lr 1e-4
 You can modify other arguments like --data_dir, --model_dir, and --log_interval.

-📈 Visualizing AUC
-To plot AUC over epochs:

-bash
-Copy
-Edit
-python plot_auc.py --log_file path/to/your/log.txt
-This will generate and display a line plot of AUC vs. Epoch.

 🧠 How It Works
 Input: 3D CT scan patches extracted from LUNA16 annotations